Scenarios and Policy Implications

 Chapter 2: Electricity Supply Externalities: Energy Security

-Steven Arnold, Arno Behrens, Christian Egenhofer, Alistair Hunt, Anil Markandya, Adriaan van der Welle and Bob van der Zwaan 2.1 INTRODUCTION Energy security is defined by the IEA as being the ‘availability of regular supply of energy at a reasonable price’ (IEA, 2001).
+The Social Cost of Electricity 05/10/2010 10.10 Chap.
+02 p.
+77 2.
+Electricity Supply Externalities: Energy Security Steven Arnold, Arno Behrens, Christian Egenhofer, Alistair Hunt, Anil Markandya, Adriaan van der Welle and Bob van der Zwaan 2.1 INTRODUCTION Energy security is defined by the IEA as being the ‘availability of regular supply of energy at a reasonable price’ (IEA, 2001).
 For European policy makers, energy security is an important issue as private decisions on energy use may not fully take into account the costs of energy insecurity.
 Disruptions in supply and dramatic price increases cause macroeconomic impacts that individuals/firms do not consider.
 Furthermore, agents tend to underestimate the risks of disruption and the subsequent price adjustments, and there are other less tangible effects such as the psychological costs of people feeling insecure about their energy supplies.
 Therefore, it is important from a policy perspective to estimate the size of the external costs of energy arising from energy insecurity.
 There is some debate, however, about the magnitude and importance of the costs of energy security and insecurity.
 This chapter therefore takes a critical look at the various aspects of energy security costs in relation to electricity supply and distribution in the EU.
 Where relevant, predictions have been made to 2030.
 The chapter is organised as follows.
 Section 2.2 looks at the value of lost loads (VOLL), the costs incurred by interruptions in the electricity supply.
-Based on international published research, this section presents how these costs vary across regions and sectors, and predict how these values will change in 2030.
-The next two sections of this chapter develop...
+Based on international published research, this section presents how these costs vary across regions and sectors,...

 You are not authenticated to view the full text of this chapter or article.